 Yes.
 Day of the Dogs is a 501(c)(3) charitable organization.
-Email firstname.lastname@example.org if you would like a receipt.
+Please email us if you would like a receipt.

-No. We do not share your information nor sell your information to any other party.
-We do not have access to your payment information at all which is the reason we use a merchant service provider to ensure your information is safe.
+No. We do not share your information or sell your information to any other party.
+We do not have access to your payment information.

 The founders of Day of the Dogs and volunteers of the organization have been weekly shelter volunteers at HCAS since 2015.
 The HCAS shelter staff supports our organization and the work we do to help save animals in their care.